 You could say Charlie Hobin is comparable to the 4th century Roman Empire.
 Influential, yet lacking in the fundamentals of organization.
 The majority of his brain’s power is spent curating quick witty jokes; leaving a minimal amount for navigating the streets in his cool car.
 Apart from his intense phobia of paper napkins, Charlie is a fearless individual.
 He spends a hefty sum of his time swimming back and forth during Water Polo and Swim; hence his big muscles.
 Charlie strives to spend his time either working hard or playing hard- spending minimal time in the middle.

 Hello fellow Pinnacle readers!
 Sasha Stringer here!
-Under my fantastic editors, Mimi Diogardi and Emma Gilmore, I am a staff writer for Sports.
-When I am not writing or thinking of new story ideas, I am drowning in other school work.
-When the weather allows me, I go hiking, play sand volleyball and hang out at the lakes!
-I am in 11th grade, trying my best to not drop out.
-I really enjoy not doing math homework, playing volleyball, and when the weather in Bend is above 40!
+Under my fantastic editors, Lucy Jones and Brooke Leggat, I am a staff writer for Crest and Sports.
+When I am not writing or thinking of new story ideas, I am probably drowning in other school work.
+If the weather allows, I go hiking, play sand volleyball and hang out at the lakes!
+I am a senior this year and I really enjoy not doing math homework, playing volleyball, and when the weather in Bend is above 40!

 Wesley Gilbride is a junior at Summit High School and it’s her first year as a writer for the Pinnacle.
 When she isn’t drowning in homework or coming up with a new story idea, you may find Wesley taking her daily nap—it’s a necessity.
 She loves fashion, and putting together a new outfit is her main motivator to start the day.
 With that comes an unhealthy shopping addiction, so she sells clothes on Depop to feel less guilty about spending all of her money.
 You can also find her on the tennis courts or working at Sparrow Bakery, so hit her up if you ever want some day-old pastries!